 Knowing the basics of programmatic advertising is essential for digital marketers.
 While it may appear complex at first, it is a simple and refined process that has improved how digital marketing is performed.

-It is also the first step towards using more advanced forms of advertising.
+Furthermore, it is the first step towards using more advanced forms of advertising.
 For example, in display advertising dynamic creative optimisation (DCO) takes programmatic to the next level.